 The best way to know that you have pelvic floor dysfunction is to have a professional physical therapist conduct a full examination.
 We use a number of methods to determine the extent of pelvic floor dysfunction and the problem areas at play.

-Since pelvic floor dysfunction is often caused by a lack of support from muscles and ligaments or a lack of proprioception.
+Pelvic floor dysfunction is often caused by a lack of support from muscles and ligaments or a lack of proprioception.
 Our treatment methods aim to address both issues for the best results.

 Our initial examination utilizes several methods of testing pelvic muscle control and perception.
 We test patients’ perceptions of their pelvic floor, as well as the strength of the muscles.
 Our PTs may also consult doctors, urologists, gynecologists, and other medical experts in forming a diagnosis.